SingMeter

 Key idea: real power comes from coordination, not force.
 The more efficiently you use your breath and resonance, the less your throat has to work.

 Start by testing your comfortable range with the SingMeter Vocal Range Test, then slowly build belting skills in the upper part of that range instead of chasing extreme high notes immediately.
-To understand how mixed and head voice support healthy belting, you can also read Mixed Voice vs Head Voice.
+To understand how mixed and head voice support healthy belting, you can also read How to Sing High Notes (hub guide).

 Put this into practice